Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 When success hinges on the ability of multiple of characters, the Game Master may ask for a group skill check.
 In this situation, all character will make their own rolls, but the outcome will be resolved as a collective.

-To determine the outcome, evaluate the results of each individual skill check, ignore any stalemates, and cancel out any failures with any successes.
-The final result can then be determined by taking the highest result.
+To determine the outcome, evaluate the results of each individual skill check, cancel out any failures with any successes, and then take the highest result.

 > **Example:** A group of 4 characters attempt to collectively sneak into a building.
 > The Game Master calls for a group Stealth check.
 > Two characters roll a success, one character rolls a stalemate, and one character rolls a failure.
-> After ignoring the stalemate and canceling out the one failure with one success, there remains one success.
+> After canceling out the one failure with one success, there remains one success and one stalemate.
-> As such, the group Stealth check is ruled a success.
+> Taking the highest result, the group Stealth check is ruled a success.

 ### Help